jbcodeforce/aws-studies/docs/infra/storage.md

  ![A](./images/storage-class.png)

-S3 has 11 9's high durability of objects across multiple AZ.
-Availability varies with storage class, S3 standard is 99.99%.

-To prevent accidental file deletions, we can setup MFA Delete to use MFA tokens before deleting objects.
+With **Intelligent Tiering**, S3 automates the process of moving objects to the most cost-effective access tier based on access frequency.
+With **One Zone IA**, there is a risk of data loss in the event of availability zone destruction, and some objects may be unavailable when an AZ goes down. **Standard** is the most expensive storage option. **Standard IA** has a separate retrieval fee.

 Amazon **Glacier** is for archiving, like writing to tapes.
 The pricing includes storage and object retrieval cost.
+**Glacier Deep Archive** (also named Bulk) is the lowest cost storage option for long-term archival and digital preservation.
+Deep Archive can take several hours (from 12 to 48 hours) depending on the retrieval tier.

 We can transition objects between storage classes.
 For infrequently accessed object, move them to STANDARD_IA.
 For archive objects, that we don’t need in real-time, use GLACIER or DEEP_ARCHIVE.
 Moving objects can be automated using a lifecycle configuration.

+To prevent accidental file deletions, we can setup MFA Delete to use MFA tokens before deleting objects.

 At the bucket level, a user can define lifecycle rules for when to transition an object to another storage class.